FutureLearn Limited

 Introduction

-The Future of Online Medical Education
+The Future of Online Medical Education, Trends, Innovations, and Challenges

-1. Emerging Trends in Online Medical Education
+Key Trends Shaping Online Medical Education

 One of the most exciting developments in online medical education is the integration of VR and AR technologies.
 These immersive tools allow students to practice surgical techniques, explore complex anatomy, and engage in simulated patient interactions from anywhere in the world.